anunezesc/ActiveDirectoryLab/README.md

 ### Step 3: Confirming `DHCP` Functionality

-After setting up `Client1`, I logged in using the `anunez` account with the default credentials for the first time.
+After setting up `Client1`, I logged in using the `mnunez` account with the default credentials for the first time.
 I then opened a command prompt and ran `ipconfig` to verify network settings.
 The Ethernet adapter showed the following configuration:

 <img width="538" height="280" alt="Lab 100" src="https://github.com/user-attachments/assets/d3cf4e9c-3cd4-4d3e-8dc2-33f0abed07a9" /></br>